jiyeonkim26/twitter-clone/README.md

 ![Screenshot of Twitter Clone Webpage](twitterclone.png)

-The app allows users to view messages from a database, log in using query parameters, log out by clearing cookies, and access pages for creating users and messages.
+The webpage allows site visitors to view messages from a database, log in using query parameters, log out by clearing cookies, and create users and messages.

 ---